light0x00/mybatis-ext/README.en.md

   select name,email from test.user where name='light' or email like '%gmail.com'
   ```

-- UpdateCondition，used to build `where condition`, and the `set` part of update sql.
+- UpdateCondition，being used to build `where condition`, and the `set` part of update sql.
   ```java
   userMapper.updateByCondition(new UpdateCondition()
                   .set("name", "Jack")